 If you can lawfully carry a gun, think about your weapon choice.
 What gun would you choose if you knew you might have to fight a shooter like this guy who is covered head to toe in body armor and armed with a rifle in a dark, smoke filled theater with hundreds of panicked people running around?
 For me, a ,38 snub or .380 auto would be at the bottom of the list.
 Carry enough gun to do the job.

 The other important thing to carry everywhere is medical gear.
 If you were seriously injured and unable to evacuate, could you treat yourself and prevent your own death for nearly 30 minutes until the paramedics arrived?
 What type of gear should you carry with you to self-treat a gunshot wound?
 While I have a complete trauma bag in my car, sometimes a full kit is difficult to carry on your person.
 At bare minimum, I carry a military triangular bandage.
 While it isn’t the best piece of gear, it can be used adequately to improvise a pressure dressing, pack a wound, or create a tourniquet.
-If I am wearing a jacket or a pair of pants with a large pocket, I will generally supplement the triangular bandage with a military pressure dressing, some petrolatum gauze, and a flat pack of duct tape.
+If I am wearing a jacket or a pair of pants with a large pocket, I will generally supplement the triangular bandage with a a CAT Tourniquet, some chest seals, and a flat pack of duct tape.
 I can treat almost any wound adequately with those items and they don’t take up too much space.

 5) Think about what else you will need to escape.
 Good footwear comes to mind immediately.
 I don’t go out in public anywhere I may have to run while wearing flip-flops.
 Wear some real shoes!
 I bet the girl who was wearing the pink flip flops that were abandoned in the picture below wished she had been wearing anything else!
 I wonder if those are her bloody footprints leading away from the door?